 Collection of open source data and demonstration of some case studies (Iraq, 1993).

-The course features a full five-days program with 1h lectures by experts in the field of nuclear safeguards, visits to five safeguards laboratories and some classroom exercises.
+The course features a full five-days program with 1h lectures by experts in the field of nuclear safeguards, virtual visits to five safeguards laboratories and some classroom exercises.

 The course material, consisting of a complete set of presentations and literature will be provided to the participants.
 It is recommended that the students prepare themselves with the reading material on the website.